-If at any time the information is questionable, the caseworker may ask the caretaker or protective payee to provide a statement from the school (or other source if the child is meeting the school requirement in a setting other than the traditional public school) that the minor parent is enrolled and attending school.
+If at any time the information is questionable, the case manager may ask the caretaker or protective payee to provide a statement from the school (or other source if the child is meeting the school requirement in a setting other than the traditional public school) that the minor parent is enrolled and attending school.
 Accept the school's definition of regularly attending.

-NOTE: For those counties that have on-line access to local school records, you may choose to obtain verification in this manner.
+NOTE: For counties that have on-line access to local school records, the case manager should explore every alternative to obtain verification in this manner to better assist the family.